DeanLuus1994/DocumentReader-web-java-client/README.md

 2. VS Code will automatically build and start the container
 3. Models will be generated and the project will be built automatically

+### Model Generation

+The OpenAPI models are automatically generated using the OpenAPI generator.
+The process:

+1. Uses the OpenAPI definitions from the openapi directory
+2. Generates Java models and API clients
+3. Applies enum mappings for proper type handling
+4. Formats the generated code

 ### Contributing

 If you have any problems with or questions about this client, please contact us